MatthewReid854/reliability/docs/Creating and plotting distributions.rst

 -   Beta Distribution (α, β)

 In all of the distributions which use γ, the γ parameter is used to location shift the distribution to the right.
-The Beta distribution is only defined in the range {0,1}.
+The Beta distribution is only defined in the range  0 to 1.
 All distributions except the Normal distribution are defined in the positive domain only (x>0).

 Understanding how to create and plot distributions is easiest with an example.
-The following code will create a Lognormal Distribution with parameters mu=5 and sigma=1.
+The following code will create a Lognormal Distribution with parameters mu=2 and sigma=0.5.
 From this distribution, we will use the plot() method which provides a quick way to visualise the five functions and also provides a summary of the descriptive statistics.

 .. code:: python